What is cultivated meat?

 The current state of cell lines

-The most common method to acquire starter cells is by taking a cell sample from a live animal, which can be performed using minimally invasive methods.
-In some cases, these cells may also be acquired by biopsying a recently slaughtered animal where the tissue is still viable, which could be important for determining compliance to religious laws (e.g., halal, kosher).
-In all cases, the acquired cells originate from healthy animals alongside extensive documentation that ensure the quality and traceability of the cells.
+The most common method of acquiring starter cells is to take a cell sample from a live animal, which can be performed using minimally invasive methods.
+In some cases, these cells may also be acquired by biopsying a recently slaughtered animal where the tissue is still viable, which could be important for determining compliance with religious laws (e.g., halal, kosher).
+In all cases, the acquired cells originate from healthy animals alongside extensive documentation that ensures the quality and traceability of the cells.

 Deriving cell lines requires many resources

-The majority of cultivated meat manufacturers work with well-characterized cell lines, which have the ability to continuously proliferate over time.
-Some producers may use primary cells, which by definition have a finite life span.
-Currently, access to continuous cell lines from species used for cultivated meat production remains a major barrier for new research endeavors.
+Most cultivated meat manufacturers work with well-characterized cell lines that can continuously proliferate over time.
+Some producers may use primary cells, which, by definition, have a finite life span.
+Access to continuous cell lines from species used for cultivated meat production remains a major barrier to new research endeavors.

-The creation of new cell lines can be both time- and resource-intensive, often taking 6-18 months to derive and sufficiently characterize a single line.
-In medical research, the creation of large-scale cell line biorepositories is often nationally-sponsored, emphasizing their fundamental importance in advancing research.
+Creating new cell lines can be time- and resource-intensive, often taking 6-18 months to derive and sufficiently characterize a single line.
+In medical research, the creation of large-scale cell line biorepositories is often nationally sponsored, emphasizing their fundamental importance in advancing research.
 Similar government-backed projects for cultivated meat are underway in Singapore, but more are needed.

 Increasing access to cell lines is a priority for the industry

-To accelerate cell line availability, GFI is tracking available cell lines and funding multiple research projects that create cell lines from species spanning livestock, poultry, and aquatic animals.
-GFI has also partnered with reagent provider Kerafast to bank and distribute cell lines submitted by researchers from around the world in academia and industry.
+To accelerate cell line availability, we are tracking available cell lines (nearly 75 as of 2024) and funding multiple research projects that create cell lines from species spanning livestock, poultry, and aquatic animals.
 B2B companies specializing in cell line creation and distribution are pursuing similar strategies.

 Additional efforts are needed to generate and characterize cell lines from more species and different cell types, create protocols for cell isolation and culturing conditions, and discover low-cost, animal-free cell culture medium formulations.
 Partnerships with conventional meat producers and aquaculture groups that often work with animal cell lines may accelerate R&D in these areas.